 For over a decade, the Cassini orbiter explored Saturn.
 During this time, it not only imaged the plumes of Enceladus but also flew directly through them and sampled what they were made of.
 Cassini’s position within the Saturnian system provided invaluable insights into the moon.

 Webb’s unique view further offered a new context.
-Located on the Sun-Earth Lagrange Point 2 one million miles from Earth, coupled with the sensitivity of its Integral Field Unit aboard the NIRSpec Instrument, Webb demonstrated how the moon’s water plumes feed Saturn.
+Located on the Sun-Earth Lagrange Point 2, one million miles from Earth, coupled with the sensitivity of its Integral Field Unit aboard the NIRSpec Instrument, Webb demonstrated how the moon’s water plumes feed Saturn.

 “The orbit of Enceladus around Saturn is relatively quick, just 33 hours.
-As it whips around Saturn, the moon and its jets are basically spitting off water, leaving a halo, almost like a donut, in its wake,” said Villanueva.
+As it whips around Saturn, the moon and its jets are basically spitting off water, leaving a halo, almost like a doughnut, in its wake,” said Villanueva.
 “In the Webb observations, not only was the plume huge, but there was just water absolutely everywhere.”

-This donut is described as a torus and is co-located with Saturn’s outermost and widest ring – the ‘E-ring.’
+This doughnut is described as a torus and is co-located with Saturn’s outermost and widest ring – the ‘E-ring.’

 Astronomers have analysed the Webb data and discovered that around 30% of the water stays within the torus.
 The other 70% escapes to supply the rest of the Saturnian system of water.